janiko71/aws-inventory/README.md

 ~~Derived from https://github.com/powerupcloud/AWSInventoryLambda but not forked because it has been too much modified.~~ Rewritten from scratch to be more _pythonified_.
 ## Pre-requisites
+This program needs Python 3.4 or newer.

 Make sure that you have the latest boto3 version.
 Older versions may lead to signature error with the newest regions or to some malfunction.
 Further information here : http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html.
-Some other packages are mandatory, like datetime.

 # What's new in this version?
 This is an attempt to use multithreading in order to accelerate the script.
+And, at first sight, it looks better: 230 seconds instead of 960 (for the same inventory) on my first test.

 # How to use it
 This script is intented to be executed from any python environment (and not only as a AWS lambda function as the original script).
 More information on [wiki](https://github.com/janiko71/aws-inventory/wiki).